Silverware on a plate to look like a clock face with food in a small window between the spoon and fork

 As with all nutritional advice, there is no one-size-fits-all answer to this, as every person’s body and lifestyle are different from one another.
 More to the point, what “working” looks like may be different for each new faster.
 Intermittent fasting may be used for weight loss, but, as we discussed, it isn’t the sole benefit of embracing a timing-based diet plan.

-That said, the benefits of an 18:6 fast are attained a little faster than some of the other types of fasting, says Fung, and the reason why is rather simple: because 18:6 fasting is a more intense fast, it can produce longer and greater results.
+That said, the benefits of an 18:6 fast might be attained a little faster than some of the other types of fasting, says Fung, and the reason why is rather simple: because 18:6 fasting is a more intense fast, it may produce longer and greater results.

-• 18:6 fasting is a more intense fast than other forms of IF, so it can produce longer and greater results.
+• 18:6 fasting is a more intense fast than other forms of IF, so it may produce longer and greater results.

-• The amount of weight you can lose on 18:6 varies but in one study, people lost almost 9 pounds in 12 weeks.
+• The amount of weight you can lose on 18:6 varies, but a review suggests results may be similar to 16:8 IF—which one study found people lost almost 9 pounds in 12 weeks.

 • Always check with your doctor before starting any diet plan, including 18:6 IF.